Quick info

 Established clumps in borders can be divided every few years to keep them vigorous and flowering strongly.
 See Propagating below.

 Alstroemerias need little pruning.
-During the growing season just remove the spent flower stems right at the base to encourage more to grow, then remove any remaining old stems in early spring before the new shoots appear.
+During the just remove the spent flower stems right at the base to encourage more to grow, then remove any remaining old stems in early spring before the new shoots appear.

 The quickest and easiest way to make new plants is by dividing mature clumps.
 The resulting plants will be exactly the same as the parent plant.